Development plans

 The local authority then publishes a notice to say that a draft plan is available.
 This plan is put on public display for at least 10 weeks.
 You can make submissions on what the local authority is proposing at this stage.
 If applicable, you can also participate at the amended draft plan stage.

-All submissions that are made within the specified timeframes must be considered before the final plan is adopted.
-Various statutory agencies as well as voluntary and community organisations in your area are also consulted and asked to give any specialist advice and observations before the plan is finalised.
+All submissions that are made within the specified timeframes must be considered before the final development plan is adopted.

 Can a development plan influence my application for planning permission?

-All planning applications in your area are measured against the development plan.
-Planning permission will normally only be given where the application is in accordance with the plan.
-For example, the plan will contain various "residential" or "industrial" areas.
-This indicates that developments of the appropriate type may get planning permission.
+All planning applications in your area are measured against the local development plan for your area.
+Planning permission will normally only be given if your application aligns with the development plan.

 If you want to apply for planning permission, especially to build a house, you should look at the development plan in your area first.